-It may not be the final wireframe you create, but it is a great place to start.
+It probably won’t be the final wireframe you create, but it is a great place to start.

 2. You have a lot of wireframes to create.

 If your project has a huge scope of work, you probably don’t have a lot of spare time to spend on detailing every wireframe you’ll need to create.
-Start with low-fidelity wireframes for most pages, and then add only to wireframes that need more clarity.
+Start with low-fidelity wireframes for most pages, and then add more detail to the wireframes that need more clarity.